CraazzzyyFoxx/CraazzzyyFoxx/README.md

 # Hi there, I'm Andrey 👋

-Software Engineer based in Orel, Russia.
+Software Engineer based in Moscow, Russia.

 ---